GeneWilburn/greppy/README.md

 ## Caveat

 Although an attempt has been made to handle files with spaces in filenames, other metacharacters can cause problems with buildindex.pl.
-If at all possible, I recommend you groom a site first with [detox](https://github.com/dharple/detox) to fix filename issues before they become an issue.
+If at all possible, it is recommended that you groom a site first with [detox](https://github.com/dharple/detox) to fix filename issues before they become an issue.
 You can run detox in `--dry-run` mode to see which links might be affected by fixing filenames.

 ## Credits